Background pattern

 Fertility

-Driving and operating machinery
+Driving and using machines

 Manidipino Viatris contains lactose

-If your doctor has informed you that you have intolerance to some sugars, consult with your doctor before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, consult your doctor before taking this medicine.

-3. How to Take Manidipino Viatris
+3. How to take Manidipino Viatris

-Always follow exactly the instructions marked by your doctor or pharmacist for taking this medication.
-You should consult with your doctor or pharmacist if you have any doubts.
+Always take this medicine exactly as your doctor or pharmacist has told you.
+Check with your doctor or pharmacist if you are not sure.

 Use in children and adolescents